 [There are] burdensome requirements when working with community consultants or community orgs that might be classified as "Sub-contractors".
-The requirements can be overly burdensome and costly for BIPOC consultants who have relatively small practices but are critical because of their relationship to community.
+The requirements can be overly burdensome

 Some of these [challenges] are overcome-able for us because of our size, but a total obstacle for the agencies we fund, particularly historically under-funded BIPOC organizations.